-Employees who work only part of the year (67 days or less) to conduct seasonal work.
+Seasonal - Employees who work only part of the calendar year (67 days or less or 100 days or less for employees under the age of 22) to conduct seasonal work.
 Seasonal employees may be assigned to work a full-time or part-time schedule.
 Seasonal employees do not earn benefits or credit for seniority.
+Seasonal employees must have at least a thirty (30) day break in between employment periods.

-Career Firefighter: A benefit eligible, non-exempt, full-time firefighter for the City who works up to 159 hours in a twenty-one (21) day rotation.
+Career Firefighter - A benefit-eligible, non-exempt, full-time firefighter for the City who works up to 159 hours in a twenty-one (21) day rotation.

-Substitute Paid on Call (POC) Firefighter:

-Any paid on call A firefighter for the City who will serve on an occasional and sporadic basis to complement and/or augment the fire department shift schedule, response call backs and department training and events. voluntarily agrees to work an available part-time firefighter shift.
-Substitute POC firefighters are not eligible for benefits or seniority.
-POC firefighters shall work the required minimum of hours per quarter but shall not exceed the maximum of 120 work-hours of shift work per week month.
+Paid on Call (POC) Firefighter - A firefighter for the city who will serve on an occasional basis to complement and/or augment the fire department shift schedule, response callbacks, and department training and events.
+POC firefighters are not eligible for benefits or seniority.
+POC firefighters shall work the required minimum of hours per quarter but shall not exceed the maximum of 120 work hours per month.